Kidel/AGIW-Bing/README.md

  ```
  * NB: this may take a very long time to end since you'll probably going to have around 800.000 web pages to download.
  * You'll have all the files you need in the output folder and in logsGet.txt and logsSearch.txt.
+ * input/failedQueries.txt will have any query that has failed in bingSearch.js, meaning that you can rename it set it as input in config.js.